Edo society: Samurai

-Samurai were the noble [warrior] class in Japan and fifth on the Tokugawa class hierarchy.
-The samurai constituted about 10% of the population and functioned as soldiers in the employment of a lord in a master-warrior feudal relationship.
-Other classes were prohibited from possessing long swords such as the tachi or katana, and carrying both a long sword and a short sword became the symbol of the samurai class.
+Samurai were the noble (warrior) class in Japan.
+The samurai constituted about 10% of the population and functioned as soldiers in the employment of a lord in a traditional master-warrior feudal relationship.
+Other classes were prohibited from possessing long swords such as the tachi or katana and carrying both a long sword and a short sword became the symbol of the samurai class.
 However, their services were in limited demand as the Edo period was largely free from both external threats and internal conflicts.

-Instead, the samurai maintained their fighting skills more as an art form than to fight.
-Samurai were paid a stipend from their lord, limiting their ties to the economic base.
-In addition, samurai could not own land, which would have given them income independent from their duty.
-Samurai generally lived around their 's castle, creating a thriving town or city environment around the middle of a domain.
+Instead, the samurai maintained their fighting skills more as an art form and a symbol of their heritage.
+Samurai were paid a stipend from their lord but were forbidden to own land, engage in business, or earn their own money.
+Because of this, they were entirely dependent on their lord for survival.
+Samurai generally lived around their daimyō's castle.
+Small towns sprang up to support their needs and provide them with consumer goods and entertainment; these would slowly evolve into the modern cities of Japan.

-There were social stratifications within the samurai class: upper-level samurai had direct access to their daimyō and could hold his most trusted positions, with some achieving a level of wealth that allowed them to retain their own samurai vassals.
+There were social stratifications within the samurai class: upper-level samurai had direct access to their daimyō and could hold the most trusted positions in his court, with some achieving a level of wealth that allowed them to retain their own samurai vassals.
 Mid-level samurai held military and bureaucratic positions, and had some interactions with their daimyō if needed.
-Low-level samurai could be paid as little as a subsistence wage and worked as guards, messengers and clerks.
+Low-level samurai worked as guards, messengers and clerks.
+They could expect little more than a subsistence wage, and many fell deeply into debt as they had to borrow money to supplement their meager income.

 Positions within the samurai class were largely hereditary and talented individuals could not rise above a few social steps beyond their birth.
+Samurai with no lords to support them, whether through disgrace or death, became rōnin.
+The rōnin were regarded as degenerates and criminals; they took whatever work they could find or resorted to theft.